j256/eclemma-failure/README.md

 * Remove the createMock(...)
 * Run `createMock(...)` on a more simple object just String or Closeable
 * Downgrade Junit from 4.13.1 to 4.8.1.

+# Running the Tests Using Maven

+Running `mvn clean test` should run junit and then cause jacoco to produce coverage information in `target/site/jacoco`.
+If the `createMock(...)` line is commented out then it should show `Foo` has 100% covered.
+If if it is not commented then it should show `Foo` as completely uncovered although the "hello" message is emmited.